Will1238/LeetCode/README.md

 <a href="./0231 Power of Two">0231 Power of Two</a><br>
 <a href="./0232 Implement Queue using Stacks">0232 Implement Queue using Stacks</a><br>
 <a href="./0234 Palindrome Linked List">0234 Palindrome Linked List</a><br>
+<a href="./0235 Lowest Common Ancestor of a Binary Search Tree">0235 Lowest Common Ancestor of a Binary Search Tree</a><br>
 <a href="./"></a><br>
 <a href="./"></a><br>